Joseph-Ndungi/josephndungi-github.io/_posts/2024-09-05-exception-handling.md

 ## Common Types of Exceptions in Python

+### Choosing the Exception to Raise: Built-in vs Custom

+When writing code that requires the manual raising of exceptions, it's crucial to select the appropriate type of exception.
+This helps to ensure that the issues your code encounters are communicated clearly.
+In Python, there are two primary categories of exceptions you can utilize:

+1. **Built-in Exceptions**: Python includes a variety of pre-defined exceptions that you can use as needed without the necessity of importing additional modules.
+2. **User-defined Exceptions**: When existing built-in exceptions do not suit the specific requirements of your situation, you can define your own exceptions.
+These are often placed in a separate module tailored to the project at hand.

 Python has a wide range of built-in exception classes for different types of errors:

 * ImportError – when a module or library fails to import